All Episodes

 This allowed us to see how his behavior and judgment operated pretty much in real time with a delay, but pretty much in real time.

-And it covered all the problems of the Bush Cheney administration.
+And it covered all the problems of the Bush-Cheney administration.

 Secrecy and stonewalling, then blowing off the rules that are at the heart of our democracy.

-Whoa, whoa, could somebody tell me what rules she's talking about?
+Could somebody tell me what rules she's talking about?

-Oh, that's the rule she's talking.
+Oh, that's the rule she's talking about.

-Using a filter to try and put the truth out in a way that would most suit their political needs.
+He's a filter to try and put the truth out in a way that would most suit their political needs, and then bad political judgment and bungling a crisis.

 I mean, if there's one thing the Republicans are great at since Reagan, it's damage control.